eleperra/eleperra.github.io/_pages/teaching.md

 ----------------------------------------

-### Spring Term 2022: Economic Policy of Sustainable Development (Undergraduate in Sustainable Development, Cooperation, and Conflict Management) [<i class="fas fa-link" aria-hidden="true"></i>](https://unifi.coursecatalogue.cineca.it/insegnamenti/2022/22125_B243-21-21_85133/2021/22126/1417?coorte=2021)
+### Spring Term 2022: Economic Policy of Sustainable Development (Undergraduate Degree in Sustainable Development, Cooperation, and Conflict Management) [<i class="fas fa-link" aria-hidden="true"></i>](https://unifi.coursecatalogue.cineca.it/insegnamenti/2022/22125_B243-21-21_85133/2021/22126/1417?coorte=2021)

 - Introduction to the essential concepts of economic policy in developing countries within the context of the local environment